DocToime/Games/README.md

 # My Game Collection

 Welcome to My Game Collection!
-This repository hosts a variety of interactive games for young children that I have developed.
+This repository hosts a variety of simple games for young children that I have developed.
 Typically they are designed to gameify learning core skills like reading.
 Feel free to explore and enjoy.

 ## Games Included
 **Odd One Out**